dan-schel/physics-animations/NEW-ANIMATIONS.md

 }
 ```

-Now to use your custom renderer, implement your custom animation type:
+Now to use your custom renderer, implement a new class for your custom animation type:

 ```ts
 // File: animation-types/my-custom-animation/my-custom-animation.ts